It’s “What have you been watching?”, your chance to recommend to fellow TMINE readers anything you’ve been watching this week

-That said, the revelation that most of the mischief on the ship is down to (spoiler alert) the ‘ghost’ of someone’s mother is a bit disappointing, even if it allows Blake’s 7 Josette Simon to return to sci-fi in an almost Servalan-esque outfit at that.
+That said, the revelation that most of the mischief on the ship is down to (spoiler alert) (spoiler alert) the ‘ghost’ of someone’s mother is a bit disappointing, even if it allows Blake’s 7 Josette Simon to return to sci-fi in an almost Servalan-esque outfit at that.
 Fortunately, that’s not the whole story, though, so I’m looking forward to learning what other revelations are still to come.

 Episode reviews: Initial review

 DC’s Legends of Tomorrow (US: The CW; UK: Sky1)